jagotu/BACIL/thesis_text/thesis_text.md

 As explained in [Partial Evaluation](#partial-evaluation), one of the key decisions is separating inputs into two sets - dynamic inputs and static inputs.
 Java's `final` keyword is therefore integral for achieving performance, as it guarantees that the variable will be considered a static input.

 There is an issue that, for arrays, marking them as `final` only means that the reference to the array doesn't change, while the contents of the array can change freely.
-The solution is the `CompilerDirectives.CompilationFinal` annotation, which can mark arrays such that the compiler considers reads with a constant index as constants.
-Unlike the built-in `final` keyword, the compiler cannot actually enforce that no writes happen to the array.
-It is the responsibility of the implementation to always invalidate the current compilation when modifying a `CompilationFinal` array.
+The solution is the `CompilerDirectives.CompilationFinal` annotation (...with the dimensions argument?), which can mark arrays such that the compiler considers reads with a constant index as constants.
+Unlike the built-in `final` keyword, the compiler cannot actually enforce that no writes happen to the array (NOTE: can compiler enforce that for `final`? one can change them via reflections -- that's terrible, but valid thing to do, Java `final` is treated like `@CompilationFinal` by partial evaluator, which is one of the semantic differences between PE code and plain Java code.).
+It is the responsibility of the implementation to always invalidate the current compilation (unit?) when modifying a `CompilationFinal` array.

 ## Debugging performance issues

 To achieve high performance, the ability to debug performance issues is necessary.
-Unfortunately, traditional methods (like sampling) don't provide the required insight for outputs of Graal compilation - during partial evaluation, the code gets transformed too much for these methods to work properly.
+Unfortunately, traditional methods (like sampling) don't provide the required insight (instead: work only to some degree? or provide only limited insight?) for outputs of Graal compilation - during partial evaluation, the code gets transformed too much for these methods to work properly.
 A single instruction can result from a partial evaluation of several methods and, as such, cannot be attributed properly to one.

 Internally, the Graal compiler represents the code during compilation in graphs.
 The various optimization phases are then transformations on these graphs.
 Graal allows to dump the current graph in various stages of the compilation pipeline by using the `graal.Dump` VM argument.
 These graphs are key to understanding results of the partial evaluation, mainly which code was eliminated (by constant folding) and which remained.
 For our analysis, the "After TruffleTier" phase is the most important, as it reflects the graph state after partial evaluation.